MirageNet/Mirage/doc/docs/examples/pong.md

 ## Creating the player

-Furthermore every player needs a racket to play with.
+Furthermore, every player needs a racket to play with.
 Each player who joins the game will have his own controllable object, which represents him within the game.
-This gameobject is called *PlayerObject*.
+This game object is called *PlayerObject*.
 For spawning the *PlayerObject* a prefab has to be created, containing at least a NetworkIdentity component with **Local Player Authority** checked.
-The **Local Player Authority** allows the player to control and modify the gameobjects properties (e.g. for movement).
+The **Local Player Authority** allows the player to control and modify the game objects properties (e.g. for movement).
 The NetworkManager needs a reference to this prefab, which is located in **Spawn Info/Player Prefab**.
 To have the player movement synchronized over the network, the player prefab also contains a NetworkTransform.